Tom's Restaurant and Bar

 Tom's Restaurant and Bar, sometimes referred to separately as Tom's Restaurant and Tom's Bar, is a restaurant and bar in Portland, Oregon, United States.
-Tom and Georgia Belesiu opened the diner in 1975; ownership was later transferred to their daughter Antoinette, who started working for the business as a teenager, and her husband Taki Papailiou.
+Tom and Georgia Belesiu opened the diner in 1975; ownership was later transferred to their daughter Antoinette, who worked for the business as a teenager, and her husband Taki Papailiou.
 The menu, based on Georgia's recipes, has changed little over the years, and the greasy spoon is known for serving breakfast all day and for having an inexpensive happy hour menu.

 Description

 Tom's Restaurant and Bar is located on Division Street at the intersection of Cesar Chavez Boulevard in southeast Portland's Richmond neighborhood.
 Originally a restaurant, the north side was expanded to include a bar, which has been described by Willamette Week as a "divey sports bar known for the thick cloud of smoke wafting off from the picnic tables out front".
-The newspaper described Tom's as a "Dazed and Confused-era diner, which seems increasingly out of place on this rapidly changing stretch of Division Street", and as "an old school dentist's office waiting room, but with a sassy waitress who doesn't come to a complete stop as she asks "'You want cream?'
+The newspaper described Tom's as a "Dazed and Confused-era diner, which seems increasingly out of place on this rapidly changing stretch of Division Street", and as "an old school dentist's office waiting room, but with a sassy waitress who doesn't come to a complete stop as she asks 'You want cream?'
 If you do want cream, she pull seven little creamer cups out of an apron pocket and plops them down on the counter without breaking stride.
 When she gets back behind the bar, she rejoins the longest conversation about fleas you'll hear all year."
 Tom's also has a small off-track betting area located between the restaurant and bar areas.

 The Portland Mercury has described Tom's as a "seriously underrated, East Coast-style" diner and a greasy spoon with "outlandishly cheap" happy hour options.
 An exterior sign uses "Tom Jones' '70s Vegas" font, according to the newspaper's Brian Yaeger.
 The restaurant has an interior mural, and the bar has artificial leather booths, pool tables, Skee-Ball, table football, and video poker machines.

 Breakfast is served all day.
 Full breakfast options include bacon, ham, or sausage, egg, and French toast or pancakes.
 The menu also includes a "butterhorn" fritter, chicken fried steak with gravy, hash browns, omelettes, soups, and coffee supplied by Boyd's Coffee.
 Happy hour options include quesadillas and tater tots.